Hoochbeta/Hoochbeta.github.io/README.md

 About: Leadership, Detailed Explanation of Beta at Chattahoochee High School
        FAQ DONE

-Events: Betacon--> What it is and pictures
+Events: Betacon--> What it is and pictures DOING
         Newsletters
         Places to volunteer DOING